Los Angeles Truck Accident Lawyers

-Los Angeles roads are congested to begin with, and the high number of large trucks commuting back and forth to the nearby ports further contributes to the traffic frustrations.
+Los Angeles roads are congested, to begin with, and the high number of large trucks commuting to the nearby ports further contributes to the traffic frustrations.
 An increased presence of tractor-trailer and eighteen-wheeler trucks also means an increased risk for accidents.
 These trucks typically weigh 20 to 30 times more than a standard passenger vehicle, which means an accident with a smaller vehicle can result in far more serious injuries or fatalities.

 If you or a loved one has been involved in an accident with a large truck, it’s important to speak with our experienced Los Angeles truck accidents lawyers.

 Determining Liability for Large Truck Accidents in Los Angeles

 Determining fault for your accident is the key to proving negligence and demanding compensation from the responsible parties.
 Many truck accidents involve some type of operator error.
 The truck driver may have been distracted or driving over the maximum number of hours allowed.